Azure-Samples/java-migration-copilot-samples/ContosoUniversity/README.md

 A comprehensive demonstration project showcasing how to use **GitHub Copilot app modernization for .NET** to migrate a .NET Framework application from local file storage to Azure Blob Storage.

+## ✨ Project Overview

+ContosoUniversity is a university management application built on .NET Framework 4.8 with traditional Windows infrastructure dependencies and runs on on-premises Windows-based hosting.
+The system provides a complete educational management platform with functionality to handle students, courses, instructors, and departments.

+ContosoUniversity provides a database-driven system for educational management, allowing users to:
+- Create and manage student profiles with enrollment tracking
+- Manage course catalogs with departments, credits, and teaching materials
+- Track instructor assignments and office locations
+- Handle course enrollments and academic relationships
+- Monitor departmental budgets and administrative details
+- Upload and manage teaching material images for courses
+- Access comprehensive reporting and data visualization

 ## 📋 Prerequisites

 Before you begin, ensure you have: